-Earliest records go back to primitive man where the foremost men of their tribe were medicine men and priests – who were also the ‘barbers’.
+The earliest records go back to primitive man where the foremost men of their tribe were medicine men and priests – who were also the ‘barbers’.
 The early tribes were very superstitious and believed that both good and bad spirits entered the body through the hairs on the head and the bad spirits could only be driven out by cutting the hair.
-Different tribes developed different styles of haircut.
+Different tribes developed different styles of haircuts.

 Romans and Greeks and Persians

-Romans had barbers since 296 BC, when Ticinius Mensa came from Sicily bring the art of shaving with him.
+Romans had barbers since 296 BC when Ticinius Mensa came from Sicily to bring the art of shaving with him.
 Here they set the trend of ‘barbers’ being the place to meet, socialize and gossip much as they are today.
 The absence of beards actually set apart ‘Free’ men from the slaves.
-Barbers in Greece have continued to have an important role in society since the 5th century BC where they have been fastidious about facial hair.
+Barbers in Greece have continued to have an important role in society since the 5th century BC when they have been fastidious about facial hair.

 The Persians are said to have beaten Alexander the Great’s men because they had beards!
 The Persians could grab the Macedonians’ beards, pulling them to the ground and spearing them.
 Later Alexander ordered all his army to shave!

-In the Middle Ages barbers were not only cutting hair and shaving, but also pulling teeth, dressing wounds and performing simple operations.
-These barber-surgeons actually formed their first organisation in France in 1096, after the archbishop of Rouen prohibited the wearing of beards!
+In the Middle Ages, barbers were not only cutting hair and shaving but also pulling teeth, dressing wounds, and performing simple operations.
+These barber-surgeons actually formed their first organization in France in 1096, after the archbishop of Rouen prohibited the wearing of beards!

 ‘Bloodletting’ was an important practice, as it was believed that as a person ate and digested food it was turned into blood and if a person had an excess of blood, all sorts of ailments would follow, and so it was felt ‘bloodletting’ would help.
 Many physicians thought this cutter’s art beneath them so left it to the barbers.